-We have been ranked regarding our traineeships in the 2012 Chambers UK Student Guide, which gives an overview of the ‘true picture’ for trainees at Harbottle & Lewis.
+We have been ranked regarding our traineeships in the Chambers UK Student Guide, which gives an overview of the ‘true picture’ for trainees at Harbottle & Lewis.

-Training Lawyers for the Future
+Training lawyers for the future

 Our aim in recruiting trainee solicitors is to employ the firm’s future lawyers and, over the years, the majority of our trainees have stayed with us following qualification.

-Hear from our Trainees
+Hear from one of our lawyers

-In order to ensure that our trainees’ work is relevant and challenging and to maximise their exposure to a full range of legal tasks, we have a policy of accepting a small number of trainees.
+In order to ensure that our trainees’ work is relevant and challenging and to maximize their exposure to a full range of legal tasks, we have a policy of accepting a small number of trainees.